Houston Water Quality at a Glance

 Frequently Asked Questions

-Is Houston’s tap water safe to drink?
+Is Houston’s tap water safe to drink in 2026?

-Legally, Houston’s tap water meets all federal and state safety standards.
-However, these standards haven’t been updated in nearly 20 years, and contaminants like arsenic are present at levels 516-528 times higher than what health experts consider safe.
-For maximum safety, especially for vulnerable populations like children, pregnant women, and those with compromised immune systems, using a quality water filter is strongly recommended.
+Legally, Houston’s tap water meets all federal and state safety standards, and holds TCEQ’s “Superior Water Supply System” rating.
+However, those standards haven’t been meaningfully updated in nearly 20 years.
+Contaminants like arsenic are present at levels 516x higher than what health experts now consider safe, and PFAS have been confirmed in the water supply by independent testing.

-Why is Houston water sometimes discolored?
+Why is Houston water sometimes discoloured?

 What type of water filter is best for Houston water?